sebastienbx/automaid/README.md

 For Windows the installation of python 2.7 is valid but the compilation of the wavelet inversion program with "make" could be problematic.

-Any python 2.7 installation with obspy, matplotlib and plotly can be used to use the processing tools of Mermaid.
+Any python 2.7 installation with obspy, matplotlib and plotly 2.7.0 can be used.

 An easy installation procedure is described here: